Teagan-Wilson/PS-Log4J-finder/README.md

 This scans all local drives for .jar,.war,.dll, and .ear files for strings containing "JndiLookup.class" per CVE-2021-44228.
-Note that CVE-2021-44228 is resolved in 2.8.16.
+Patched versions include Log4j 2.17.1 (Java 8), 2.12.4 (Java 7) and 2.3.2 (Java 6); these will still be detected by this script.

-Current mitigation for CVE-2021-44228 versions below 2.16.0 is to delete the class file (org/apache/logging/log4j/core/lookup/JndiLookup.class) completely from the jar/container file.
+Current mitigation for CVE-2021-44228 impacted versions to delete the class file (org/apache/logging/log4j/core/lookup/JndiLookup.class) completely from the jar/container file.

 See nist/cisa for latest guidence: https://nvd.nist.gov/vuln/detail/CVE-2021-44228